 He’s a big bunny who gives candy and toys to kids everywhere.
 Harmless?
 Not if you have a child with reactive attachment disorder.
 Here’s why:

-Why do kids with reactive attachment disorders become especially difficult during the holidays?
+Why do kids with reactive attachment disorder become especially difficult during the holidays?

-The reason kids with reactive attachment disorders create such havoc during the holidays is a combination of a few things:
+The reason kids with reactive attachment disorder create such havoc during the holidays is a combination of a few things:

 - Children with reactive attachment disorder lack the developmental maturity to think beyond themselves.
 Just like two-year-old children, they focus on the moment, their needs, and what they can get from others.

-- They like to be in control and often mess up their parent’s perfect plans (especially their mothers’ plans).
+- They seek control to feel safe.
+This often affects their parents’ holiday plans (especially their mothers’ plans).

 - Adults place far too much emphasis on material things and overindulgences during the holidays.
 This reinforces the child’s sense of entitlement and becomes difficult to set limits, even after the holiday is over.

 Kids with attachment issues feel entitled to get everything they want during the holidays.
-They also like to have control over everything.
+They also seek control over everything.
 When they don’t get what they want, they act like toddlers—except they are much bigger now.
 That’s not a good combination for calm and peaceful holidays.
 And the havoc continues when the holidays are over.